Pairing French Wine With Seafood

 When pairing French wine with seafood, it is good to consider that though it is customary to serve white wines with seafood or poultry, and red wines with beef and other red meats, fish varies in flavor; some are light and others are more substantial.

 How the fish is cooked, and with what sauce, are important factors, just as gravies affect the overall presentation of meats, particularly game.
 And, of course, not all white wines are the same.
 Some are light, others rich with flavor.
 And some age well, while others are meant to be consumed within a few years of bottling.
 With this in mind, let’s consider a dozen or so seafood options, and choose wines to go with them.

-Pairing French Wines With Seafood
+Pairing French Wine With Shellfish